devopsventures/java-github-client/README.md

 * `ARTIFACTORY_SERVER_MIRROR_URL`: The URL to the virtual repository that can be used as a mirror to resolve Maven plugins and dependencies for the project, e.g. https://my-aritfactory-server.domain.com:8081/artifactory/maven
 * `ARTIFACTORY_SNAPSHOT_REPOSITORY_URL`: The URL to the hosted maven repository for SNAPSHOT artifacts in Artifactory, e.g. https://my-aritfactory-server.domain.com:8081/artifactory/libs-snapshot-local
 * `ARTIFACTORY_RELEASE_REPOSITORY_URL`: The URL to the hosted maven repository for SNAPSHOT artifacts in Artifactory, e.g. https://my-aritfactory-server.domain.com:8081/artifactory/libs-release-local
+* `TESTING_GITHUB_TOKEN`: A GitHub PAT (Personal Access Token) that can be used to testing the GitHub Client libraries, if not set the tests will be skipped.
+Needs Read access to repositories (preferrably public only).

 ### Local Development
 You can build and run this project locally using installed versions of a Java JDK and Maven or alternatively use Docker or podman to use a container to build and test your project.